 In this case there is likely to be bloating and some pain before or during the period that classically comes in waves or cramps.
 Pain will usually be across both sides of the abdomen and will be relieved by massaging the area.
-If the Kidneys are involved there will also be back ache.
-If the Liver is involved (which it usually is in this case) there may also be breast tenderness, pain referring to the groin and irritability or mood swings.
+If the Kidneys are involved there will also be backache.
+If the Liver is involved (which it is usually in this case) there may also be breast tenderness, pain referring to the groin and irritability or mood swings.
 Symptoms will also be exacerbated by stress.
 In this case, the blood is slightly dark and there may be some small clots.
-The period will usual start with dark red or brown spotting.
-This syndrome can also associated with a slightly irregular cycle.
+The period will usually start with dark red or brown spotting.
+This syndrome can also be associated with a slightly irregular cycle.

 - Stagnation of Blood.

 This pattern is a more severe form of the one above and usually develops out of untreated Qi stagnation.
 The symptoms are similar but more extreme.
 Therefore, there is severe pain before and during the period.
 This can be fixed in one place and continuous and often has a boring or stabbing quality.
 Classically, the pain is in the mid to low abdomen, and it will be worse with pressure on the area.
 There may also be bloating, but the pain will predominate and may radiate down the legs.
 Again, the period may start with dark spotting and although the pain usually begins to ease a little when the flow starts it may continue the whole way through the period.
 The blood in this case will be dark, thick and stick and contain some large clots.
 It may also be very heavy or if it is so stagnant as to obstruct the flow it may be light.
 If the Liver is involved (which again it often is) there may be outburst or anger or rage, depression and nightmares.
 Again all symptoms will be worse with emotional stress.